zapabob/ROCm/README.md

 ### HCC
 AMD is deprecating HCC to put more focus on HIP development and on other languages supporting heterogeneous compute.
-We will no longer develop any new feature in HCC and we will stop maintaining HCC after its final release, which is planned for end of year, 2019.
+We will no longer develop any new feature in HCC.
+We will stop maintaining HCC after its final release, which is planned for the end of 2019.
 If your application was developed with the hc C++ API, we would encourage you to transition it to other languages supported by AMD, such as HIP or OpenCL.
-HIP and hc language share the same compiler technology, so many hc kernel language features (including inline assembly) are also available through the HIP compilation path.
+HIP and hc languages share the same compiler technology, so many hc kernel language features (including inline assembly) are also available through the HIP compilation path.